camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/local/quickstart.md

 <!-- [...] -->
 ```

-To complete an instance of this workflow we would need to activate and complete one job for each of
+To complete an instance of this process we would need to activate and complete one job for each of
 the types `payment-service`, `inventory-service` and `shipment-service`.

-But first let's deploy the workflow to the Zeebe broker.
+But first let's deploy the process to the Zeebe broker.

 ```
 ./bin/zbctl --insecure deploy order-process.bpmn